TechForPalestine/palestine-datasets/site/updates/2025-08-17-killed-list-update.md

 ---
-title: Killed in Gaza August 17th Update
+title: Killed in Gaza July 31st Update
 description: We've received an update from the Ministry of Health and merged those changes with our existing list.
 slug: killed-in-gaza-update-2025-08-17
 tags: [killed-in-gaza, gaza]